jbequ5/Enigma-Machine-Miner/Subsystems/Intelligence.md

 This creates a hierarchical learning effect: global meta-learning improves local EM runs, and local runs provide better data for global learning.

-## Example Cycle
+### Example Cycle
 A fragment from a quantum circuit run is evaluated by the NN.
 The NN predicts high Implementation of Strategy score but low Prediction of Impact calibration.
 The Meta-RL Loop detects the mismatch, proposes a small weight adjustment to the verifier_7D_average term, applies it safely (within 0.08 tolerance), and logs the change.
 All future EM runs now start with a slightly stronger verifier weight, leading to higher average EFS and better fragments in the next cycle.
+If a stall is detected, Phase 7 pulls from the idea bank to propose higher-order changes.

-## Safety, Governance, and Limitations
+### Safety, Governance, and Limitations
 - All tweaks are subject to global re-scoring tolerance (0.08) and human/governance gates for major changes.
 - All changes are versioned and fully reversible.
 - Early data may have high uncertainty; the system uses conservative defaults during the initial seed period.

-## Why the Meta-RL Loop Matters
-The Meta-RL Improvement Loop is what makes the Intelligence Subsystem truly intelligent.
-It turns raw solving data into a self-improving system that gets measurably better over time.
-This is the engine behind the compounding flywheels and the path to distilled local Enigma models that democratize solving intelligence.

-This loop, combined with the Neural-Net Scoring Head and Training/Distillation Pipeline, is what sets SAGE apart from static agent frameworks.
-It is the mechanism that turns every run into permanent, compounding collective capability.

 # 2. Neural-Net Scoring Head — Deep Technical Dive